envai76/XGB_UNetFuse/results/readme.md

 ---
 ## 🔗 External Storage Notice

-Due to their large size, the following result folders are **not hosted directly in this repository**.
+Due to their large size, the following result folders are **hosted partially in this repository**.
 They are instead available for download from the linked external drive:

 | Folder | Description | External Link |